At a Glance

 Some tips for your application π«‘

-Craft a Compelling Cover Letter: In your cover letter, express your passion for inclusion and how you plan to contribute to the school's SEND provision.
-Use specific examples from your previous roles to demonstrate your skills and commitment.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for inclusion and your commitment to improving student outcomes.
+Use specific examples from your previous roles to illustrate how you meet the criteria outlined in the job description.

 How to prepare for a job interview at Click To Hired